March was Space Month

 Horizon, the BBC's flagship science strand, and Stargazing

-Live have been looking to the heavens this March.
+Live looked to the heavens in March.
 In three special shows Horizon

 The discovery of hundreds of exo-planets is turning the